iaa-so-training/sherlock-tutorial/README.md

 <b>(6) Compute the observational windows from ground-based observatories to trigger a follow-up campaign </b>

 You need to navigate to the `fit_[x]` folder.
-Copy inside this folder the file `observatories.csv`, where the information about the facility you would like to use have to be provided.
+Copy the file `observatories.csv` inside this folder, where the information about the facility you would like to use has to be provided.
 A template of this file can be found here: [observatories.csv](https://github.com/franpoz/WORKSHOP).
 Then, you just need to execute:

 ```nohup python3.10 -m sherlockpipe.plan --observatories observatories.csv &```